 Imagine this: Nia, picked up a puppy at the pound.
 She created a budget to care for him and named him Rocky.
-But Rocky caused some unexpected expenses that left Nia with a balance on her credit card.
-She thought she’d pay it off in a few big chunks but kept coming up short at the end of the month.
-Soon Nia found her overly optimistic payment plan was costing her a lot in interest, with a stubborn balance that refused to go away.
+But Rocky caused some unexpected expenses that left Nia with some unpaid bills.
+She thought she could pay it off in a few big chunks but kept coming up short at the end of the month.
+Soon Nia found her overly optimistic payment plan was costing her a lot in interest and fees, with a stubborn balance that refused to go away.

 Like many people who end up in debt, Nia had the best of intentions.
-To give some perspective, there are many Americans who end up carrying debt on their credit cards.
-Credit card balances hit $729 billion in the second quarter of 2016.
-That's an increase of $17 billion from the previous period.
+Many Americans end up in debt for a variety of reasons; including auto loan expenses, credit card expenses, student loan expenses and mortgages.
+Aggregate household debt balances has grown to $13.54 trillion as of December 2018.
 Nia had no plan to go into debt over her dog.
 But that first month Rocky destroyed Nia’s couch.
 Then a slight limp at the park turned out to be a hip problem.
-Nia ended up charging a new couch and Rocky’s hip replacement surgery to her credit card.
-The puppy-related charges pushed her balance to $5,000.
-Nia thought she would pay back the charges quickly, so didn’t concern herself with the 17 percent APR on her card.
+Nia ended up accumulating debt to pay for a new couch and Rocky’s hip replacement surgery.
+The puppy-related charges pushed her outstanding debt balance to $5,000.
+Nia thought she would pay back the charges quickly, so didn’t concern herself with the high APRs and fees.

 Misconception #1: "I'll have more money tomorrow - and then I'll pay the debt."

 Reality: You can’t spend the same dollar twice.
 If you need to put money toward paying down a debt, that’s cash you can’t spend on something else.
 Without creating a budget, you may not notice the money in your account has already been allocated elsewhere.
 Spending on other bills, even necessities, means the money will not be there to cover the payment you planned to make at the end of the month.

 Misconception #2: "I'll spend less this month than last."